-Sisu is a Finnish truck manufacturer that makes vehicles for standard road transportation applications, but also for specialized applications such as the Finnish Defence Forces.
-Sisu trucks can be factory customized for a variety of applications - for example they can be configured as a timber lorry; with a plow mount in the front; and there are several configurations for hydraulics, such as tipping and tailgate.
+Sisu is a Finnish truck manufacturer that makes vehicles for standard road transportation applications.
+Also for specialized applications such as the Finnish Defence Forces.
+Sisu trucks can be factory customized for a variety of applications.
+For example, they can be configured as a timber lorry, or with a plow mount in the front.
+There are several configurations for hydraulics, such as tipping and tailgate.

 Tackling fuel consumption with minimal changes

-The main challenge for Danfoss was to develop a solution that reduced fuel consumption (and therefore lowered emissions) whilst making minimal changes to the truck itself.
+The main challenge for Danfoss was to develop a solution that reduced fuel consumption (and therefore lowered emissions).
+At the same time, making minimal changes to the truck itself.
 The solution also needed to be compatible with the existing drivetrain and easily integrated into the truck's electrical system.

 Bringing together diesel and electrical power

-The electric motor assists the diesel engine during peak load demand from the drivetrain and charges the supercapacitor energy storage unit during off-peak periods.
-Locating the electric motor between the engine and gearbox ensures simple assembly with no need to alter the existing chassis or suspension structure.
+The electric motor assists the diesel engine during peak load demand from the drivetrain.
+In addition, it charges the supercapacitor energy storage unit during off-peak periods.
+The electric motor is located between the engine and gearbox.
+This ensures simple assembly with no need to alter the existing chassis or suspension structure.